Editorial Policies

 The Journal embraces post-publication discussion and debate in various formats: its social media accounts, during regular webinars and through letters to the editor.

-The editorial board of the Journal processes all complaints submitted.
-Editors bear responsibility for scientific data presented to the public, therefore, they take seriously allegations of misconduct pre-publication and post-publication and act immediately in accordance with COPE guidelines.
+The Editorial Board of the Journal processes all complaints submitted.
+The Editors are responsible for the scientific data presented to the public and therefore they take seriously allegations of misconduct pre-publication and post-publication and act immediately in accordance with COPE guidelines.

-Since the Journal is seriously presented on social media, it has a dedicated team responsible for responding to allegations from whistleblowers, according to relevant COPE flowchart recommendations.
+Since the Journal is widely presented on social media, it has a dedicated team responsible for responding to allegations from whistleblowers, according to relevant COPE flowchart recommendations.

-If readers, peer reviewers or other persons rise questions about carrying out, reliability or publishing of a scientific paper, then the editor-in-chief will, first of all, contact authors and give them the opportunity to answer the accusations.
-If their response is not satisfactory, the issue is referred to the research institution with a request to hold an investigation.
+If readers, reviewers or other persons rise questions about carrying out, reliability or publishing of a scientific paper, then the Editor-in-Vhief will first contact the authors and give them an opportunity to answer the accusations.
+If their response is not satisfactory, the issue will be referred to the research institution with a request to hold an investigation.
 If suspicions are confirmed, the article will be rejected.
-If the paper has been already published, but it may affect the clinical practice or public healthcare, the editorial board of the Journal will inform readers about such suspicions by expressing doubts during the investigation.
-When the investigation is completed, readers will be notified of its results.

-The final editors’ decision and reasons for its making are clearly reported to authors, peer reviewers, and readers.
-If authors disagree with the decision, they give notice of appeal which will be considered.
+The final decision of the editor and the reasons for it are clearly reported to authors, reviewers, and readers.
+If the authors disagree with the decision, they may submit an appeal which will be properly considered.

-The present document is based on Retraction Guidelines prepared by COPE ((https://publicationethics.org/files/cope-retraction-guidelines-v2.pdf) and the national “Guidelines on article retraction” of the Russian Association of Science Editors and Publishers (RASEP).
+The present document is based on Retraction Guidelines prepared by COPE ((https://publicationethics.org/files/cope-retraction-guidelines-v2.pdf) and the national “Guidelines on article retraction” of the Russian Association of Science Editors and Publishers (RASSEP).

 Definition

-Article retraction is a mechanism of published information correction and readers notification of the fact that the publication contains serious flaws or invalid data that should not be relied on, it also serves for warning readers on redundant publications (when authors present the same data in several publications), plagiarism, and conflict of interest non-disclosure that could influence data interpretation or recommendations for their use.
+Article retraction is a mechanism for correcting published information correction and informing readers that the publication contains serious flaws or invalid data that should not be relied upon; it also serves to warn the readers on redundant publications (when authors present the same data in several publications), plagiarism, and failure to disclose conflict of interest that could influence data the interpretation or recommendations for their use.

 Rationale for article retraction:

-- detection of major errors (for example results misinterpretation) that cast doubt on publication scientific value;
+• detection of major errors (for example, results misinterpretation) that cast doubt on the publication scientific value;

 The procedure of article retraction